 Should Vegans Take Probiotics?

 So, you might be wondering, should vegans take probiotics?
 And the answer is, for the most part, yes!
 Probiotics are essential in taking care of your gut health, and gut health is very essential to your overall health.
 There are many benefits of probiotics for everyone since most people have a diet and lifestyle that really isn’t at all conducive to optimal gut health, whether you’re a vegan or not.
 It’s just really hard to achieve optimal gut health in today’s world without probiotic and prebiotic supplementation.

 Hence, you should consider adding probiotics to your diet routine.
 If you have had a hard time finding a vegan probiotic, please check out the list above for suggestions.

 While there are no official best vegan probiotics, these are of the best quality.
-They’re made to help support your gut flora, gut bacteria and even support bodily functions like immune function or supporting digestive health.
-They’ve even been shown to help with things like irritable bowel syndrome because of the probiotic strains included like Lactobacillus acidophilus, Bifidobacterium bifidum, and Bifidobacterium Lactis.
+They’re made to help support your gut bacteria, digestive health, and even to support bodily functions like immune function.
+They’ve even been shown to help with things like irritable bowel syndrome and other gastrointestinal disorders.

 Aside from taking probiotic supplements, it’s important to eat probiotic-rich foods that provide the digestive system with beneficial bacteria.
-These food options can range from yogurts to sauerkraut to sourdough bread.
-Sourdough bread is a popular one these days, especially since the Coronavirus quarantine began.
-This bread is not only nutritious but delicious.
+These food options can range from vegan yogurts to sauerkraut to sourdough bread, along with other fermented vegetables and even fermented tea (such as kombucha).
+In general, fermented foods are going to be your best bet.